-Shoring discussions and choices involve more than just hourly rates and shipping costs.
-It's pertinent to discuss the pros and cons that accompany each option.
+Choosing the right shore to do business on is more than considering hourly rates and shipping costs.
+It's important to discuss the pros and cons that accompany each location.
 So, what are the "shoring" options for modern American businesses?

 Onshoring means you're working with a vendor within the same country where the goods are being consumed.
-Presumably, for American companies, this means hiring an American manufacturer.
+For American companies, this means hiring a manufacturer in the United States.

 Starting off on the right foot with your product can mean the difference between success and failure.
 Manufacturing your product in America allows you to respond quickly to market trends, consumer demand, and economic shifts.

 Offshoring refers to outsourcing your manufacturing to a country other than the one in which your target market is located.
-Offshoring naturally leads to longer shipping times, higher transportation costs, and decreased flexibility and responsiveness to consumer demand.
+Offshoring is typically accompanied by:

-The main benefit to offshoring your manufacturing is the cost of labor.
+The main benefit of offshoring your manufacturing is the cost of labor savings.
 Many countries overseas haven't caught up with America's high cost of living or minimum wages.
 However, as foreign countries industrialize and modernize, many are shifting to adopt policies that increase wages and improve quality of life - which means those low manufacturing costs won't stay low forever.

 Near-shoring is technically a form of offshoring.
 You're outsourcing to a nearby country (Canada or Mexico) to benefit from shorter lead times and increased flexibility while taking advantage of lower labor costs or some other benefit.

-Near-shoring may be appropriate for companies who are located close to the borders, who are struggling to find an adequate native manufacturer, or who are targeting an audience that prefers goods produced in those locations.
+Near-shoring may be appropriate for companies who are located close to the borders, who are struggling to find an adequate domestic manufacturer, or who are targeting prospects who prefer goods produced in those locations.

 What's your "right-shore"?